mertyGit/SIL/README.md

 ### But what about ....

 But...there are multiple and multiple libraries out there....one must be doing a much, much better effort then this one.
 I'm pretty sure it is, actually, I peeked / borrowed code from a few of those.
 But I also like to tinker with it, adding new functionalities I, and mostly only myself, need and just try out graphic manipulations and wanted to have a simple environment for this for all the platforms and devices I work with.
-Besides...as an old fart that started programming C 35 years ago, I like to write "bare bone C", and if I have time, maybe move large sections of it to assembly, but I then need to target Intel, ARM and RISC-V environments... but who knows...
+Besides...as an old fart that started programming C more then 35 years ago, I like to write "bare bone C", and if I have time, maybe move large sections of it to assembly, but I then need to target Intel, ARM and RISC-V environments... but who knows...

 ### Advantages
 * **Small**, and you can strip out more if you do not need some functionality (like filters, fonts, logging).
 I try to keep unnecesary memory allocations to a minimum.